 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.
 Both work, although freshly minced tastes better.

-- Fresh spinach: I make life easy and buy a bag of pre-washed spinach leaves.
+- Fresh spinach: I make life easy by buying a bag of pre-washed spinach leaves.
 But you can wash and dry them yourself as long as you ensure they are thoroughly dried.

 Variations

-- The best way to vary this recipe is to add spices.
-I love adding a pinch of onion powder and/or dried thyme.
+- I sometimes add a pinch of onion powder and dried thyme.

 Serving Suggestions

-Sauteed spinach is easy to make, and it's ready quickly.
-I like to pair it with oven-baked or slow-cooked meats such as:
+I like to pair sauteed spinach with oven-baked or slow-cooked meats such as:

 Recipe Card